“To thine own self be true”

 Learning to lead with Authenticity

-If you would like to explore deeper into this central question and discover what being authentic means in the life of a school leader, then please do join us for our “Education for the Soul’ Conference.
+If you would like to explore deeper into this central question and discover what being authentic means in the life of a school leader, then please do join us in October 2020, when we will once again host Headteachers & School Leaders from across the country for our very special “Education for the Soul” conference.